robertmand/FAIR-DaSH/index.md

 > ## For Reviewers
-> If you have any comments or suggestions for our course, please open a pull request {: .discussion}
+> If you have any comments or suggestions for our course, please open a pull request.
+{: .discussion}